ovh/swift-ovh/README.md

 ### System

 - iOS 8.0+ / Mac OS X 10.10+ / tvOS 9.0+ / watchOS 2.0+
-- Xcode 7.2+
+- Xcode 8.0+

 ### Swift

-This package only supports swift 2.3.
-To support older versions, please check out the version 1.0.1 of this project.
+This package only supports Swift > 3.0.
+To support older versions of Swift, please check out the older versions of this project.

 ### Dependencies